atomictag/Kinetic.MultiTouch/README.md

     });

 If you are using GSAP with the Kinetic Plugin you can pass the additional `autoDraw` boolean property to specify whethere autoDraw should be enabled in the Kinetic Plugin (it is by default!).
-If you are not using GSAP and/or the Kinetic Plugin this option has no effect.
+This is particularly useful if you have other tweens happening concurrently to your drag-and-drop that are using it.
+If you are not using GSAP and/or the Kinetic Plugin this option has no effect (Kinetic `layer.batchDraw()` is used instead).

+    var node = new Kinetic.Group({ // This can be a layer, a group, or a shape ...
+      multitouch : { // now the node will receive multi-touch events draggable : true, // the node is also draggable autoDraw  : true // let GSAP Kinetic's plugin handle batch draws }

+    });

 Multitouch directives are applied in a similar way to Kinetic's `listening` and `draggable` properties, so they propagate from parent nodes to child nodes and vice-versa.